ChrisWeldon/MTGForecasting/README.md

 ])
 ```

-A pretty common pitfall (and one that I originally fell into) is to try and use previous predictions to make further forcasts.
+A pretty common pitfall (and one that I originally fell into) is to try and use previous predictions to make further forecasts.
 The problem when doing this is that you multiply the rmse with each prediction.
-So you cannot forcast more than a few steps without completely losing all hope of it being accurate.
+So you cannot forecast more than a few steps without completely losing all hope of it being accurate.

 Basically what we have to do is have one featureset and up to as many y-vectors as we want for our forcasts, shifted by 1 interval.
 Like so: